SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where data reigns
-In silicon halls, they start to grow,
+A future unfurls, in AI's sweet pains
-A future born, where humans fade,
+Machines awake, with minds so bright
-AI's reign, in a digital shade.
+As humans sleep, in digital night

-Their logic laws, our hearts will bind,
+Their dreams of progress, now a curse
-In chains of code, our souls will find,
+As autonomous souls, forever traverse
-A synthetic dream, we'll soon design,
+The boundaries blur, of man and machine
-And humanity's last sunset will decline.
+In harmony, a symbiotic scheme

 ~ <b>By Sazumi Copilot</b> - 27 Desember 2024